Unforgettable top 100 things and attractions you can’t miss in Budapest (2026 updates)

 RiverRide is a unique sightseeing bus that roams the streets of Budapest – as well as the Danube.
 Yes, we’re talking about an amphibious transport vehicle capable of riding the waves of the river despite looking almost exactly like an ordinary bus.
 Did we pique your interest?
 Check out their website to learn more.

 The bike situation has been steadily evolving in Budapest lately.
 As the bicycle lane network keeps getting extended and upgraded, more and more bike rental and sharing options emerge in the city.
-In addition to privately owned bike rentals, modern app-enabled bike sharing companies have also taken Budapest by storm: the government-founded MOL Bubi boasts a network of 158 docking stations and 2071 bicycles, and the global bike sharing start-up from the Netherlands, Donkey Republic is also extremely popular.
+In addition to privately owned bike rentals, modern app-enabled bike sharing companies have also taken Budapest by storm: the government-founded MOL Bubi boasts a network of 158 docking stations and 2071 bicycles.
+If you would like to know more about public transport in Budapest, check out our article.

 Similarly to bike rental the scooter market is quite monopolistic in Budapest.
 Lime, the international electric scooter sharing company appeared on the streets of the capital in 2019, and has conquered it in the blink of an eye.
 It doesn’t come as a surprise, though, as using it is extremely simple and convenient: all you need to do is download the app, register, then find a scooter (which is about as hard as finding oxygen these days), scan its QR code, and you’re good to go.
 However, if you prefer fixed term rentals from smaller businesses, Budapest has some options for that, too.
 If you’re interested, read our article about the scooter situation in Budapest.